gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-4.md

 tags = ["Linux", "Homelab"]
 +++

 Welcome to my journey in building my Homelab.
-This is part of a multipart series; in the last part I showed how to setup an internal network across multiple hosts.
+This is part of a multipart series; in the last part I showed how to set up an internal network across multiple hosts.
 This "final" post will go over application hosting and monitoring.

 <!-- more -->